 In theory, there’s nothing stopping you from getting to where you want to go with just the free membership.
-It’s a brilliant offering.
-And if you can stomach the ads and the heart system, you probably won’t be interested in Super.
+So if you can stomach the ads and the heart system, you probably won’t be interested in Super…

 Follow me on Duolingo!

 Up for some friendly competition?
 Then be sure to follow me on Duolingo!